 The investment fund is separate from the Foundation’s charitable activities.
 On graduation teams have the opportunity to pitch their business plan to the fund.
 Almost all teams have accepted this option and in exchange for an equity investment of £250,000 the team is gifted 25% of the equity in the company.
 The seed fund is an optional investment and we encourage our teams to shop around.

-The Programme has an excellent record of success.
-A very small number of teams have failed to graduate the programme.
-Experience of the Programme is seen as an asset by employers and in every case so far people leaving the Foundation have moved into full-time employment almost immediately.
+A very small number of individuals and teams have failed to graduate the programme.
 Creating a start up company provides an opportunity to fast track your career.
 Graduates will have to take on a large range of responsibilities that will cover the entirety of running a business.
-Being in a start up company requires our graduates to become designers, marketers, sales people, developers, product managers, human resource managers etc.
+Being in a startup company requires our graduates to become designers, marketers, sales people, developers, product managers, human resource managers etc.